clemcer/loggifly/README.md

   notification_cooldown: 5      # Seconds between alerts for same keyword (per container)
   notification_title: default   # configure a custom template for the notification title (see section below)
   action_cooldown: 300          # Cooldown period (in seconds) before the next container action can be performed.
 Maximum is always at least 60s.
+  attach_logfile: false     # Attach a logfile to all notifications
   attachment_lines: 20          # Number of Lines to include in log attachments
   multi_line_entries: True      # Monitor and catch multi-line log entries instead of going line by line.
   reload_config: True           # When the config file is changed the program reloads the config
   disable_start_message: False           # Suppress startup notification